binh748/flight-classification/README.md

 # Optimizing Flight Choices for Punctuality

 For my [Metis](https://www.thisismetis.com/data-science-bootcamps) classification project, I modeled flight delay probabilities using a logistic regression model.

-I wrote tips on how to choose flights with the highest probability of being on-time based on my logistic regression model coefficients.
+I also wrote tips on how to choose flights with the highest probability of being on-time based on my logistic regression model coefficients.

 ## Table of Contents